ellepannitto/Catenae/README.md

                    -t data/results/totals-freq-summed.gz
                    -c data/output_test/catenae-freq-summed.gz

-The script will produce a file named `catenae-weighted.txt` in the output folder.
+The script will produce a file named `catenae-weighted.gz` in the output folder.
 The file has three tab-separated columns, formatted as follows: